sitingLi/amc/README.md

 AMC-based g-computation:

 The estimated overall mixture effect is 0.934361.
 Execution time: 20.10454 secs.
+(Time is measured for a laptop, varies by device)

 Quantile-based g-computation: